imimim-username/beefyTool/README.md

 2. Create a branch like `feature/<short-description>`.
 3. Implement the tasks for that milestone.
 4. Add/extend tests and ensure they pass.
-5. Open a PR with a clear, imperative title (e.g. “Add basic Solidly LP strategy generator”).
+5. Open a PR with a clear, imperative title (e.g. "Add basic Solidly LP strategy generator").

 Keep documentation and architecture in sync with actual behavior as features evolve.

+## ⚠️ Security & Safety

+- **Generated code review required:** All generated contracts should be reviewed by experienced Solidity developers before deployment.
+- **Test thoroughly:** Always test generated strategies on testnets before mainnet use.
+- **No security audits:** This tool does not perform security audits.
+Users are responsible for security assessments.
+- **Private key safety:** Never use mainnet private keys in `.env`.
+Only use test keys for local development.

+## 🐛 Troubleshooting

+See `docs/troubleshooting.md` for common issues and solutions.
+Common topics:
+- Template rendering errors
+- Config validation failures
+- Hardhat compilation issues
+- AddressBook resolution problems